Skip to main content

 Terminal Cashup and Empty

-The Terminal Cashup and Empty process doesn’t include a float declaration and moves the entire contents of the cash drawer either into a Tender Bag, or into the Safe.
+The Terminal Cashup and Empty process does not include a float declaration and moves the entire contents of the cash drawer either into a Tender Bag or into the Safe.

 The following section describes the Terminal Cashup and Empty screens and available functions on the POS and Store Server.